 A law firm in Hutchinson orders office supplies from an office supply company in Overland Park and requests that the office supply company deliver the order to Jones Shipping Company, which the law firm has requested to ship the order to the law firm's Hutchinson address.
 In this situation, receipt by Jones Shipping Company is not considered "receipt" by the purchaser, for purposes of applying the sourcing rules.
-Since rules (1) and (2) do not apply, in that the buyer did not receive the order at the seller's location and the seller did not ship or deliver the order to the buyer, rule (3) applies: the sale should be sourced to the address of the buyer shown on the seller's business records do not contain an address for the buyer, then rule (4) would apply, and the seller should source the sale to the address of the buyer shown on the buyer's payment instrument.
+Since rules (1) and (2) do not apply, in that the buyer did not receive the order at the seller's location and the seller did not ship or deliver the order to the buyer, rule (3) applies: the sale should be sourced to the address of the buyer, then rule (4) would apply, and the seller should source the sale to the address of the buyer's payment instrument.
 If there is no address on the payment instrument for the buyer, then rule (5) would apply, and the sale would be sourced to the seller's location.